Disclosure of information based on TCFD Recommendations

 ●Impact of a Carbon Tax Introduction

-We have considered the following two types of the Scopes 1 and 2 emissions, covering the Company and three subsidiaries and associates with high CO2 emissions.
+We have considered the following two types of the Scopes 1 and 2 emissions, covering the Company and consolidated subsidiaries (feed mills and food and farm subsidiaries).

 Cost related to CO2 emissions reduction is not included.